Thee Beginning of the End:

 III

-Thus Brain and Body are the inventive, but odd couple of evolution– one riding high, head sometimes in the clouds, perched atop the powerful, appetitive and controlling shoulders.
+Thus Mind and Body are the inventive, but odd couple of evolution.
+One rides high, head sometimes in the clouds, perched atop the powerful, appetitive and controlling shoulders.
 The Other pushing off heroically, muscularly, in pursuit of strategies and objects that Mind has targeted as means of maximizing fitness and gaining more life.

 Together they swam, slithered, trotted or stumbled forward through the eons, undergoing the periodic costume and scenic changes scripted by chance, death and change: as filter feeders, bloodsuckers, or toothy sets of murderous jaws; now amphibian, now reptile, and most recently as mammal… replicating the digestive tube format in myriad variations until together they arrived at last as Australopithecus, the threshold of this modern world.

-And while in sleep the conscious self slipped beyond reach, the unconscious Mind rarely rested.
-Even in its dreams it spent its time grinding dutifully away at the material and psychic problems of existence, while the muscular Tyrant slumbered in a shroud of animal skins, safe from the chill of the primal night.
+And while in sleep the conscious self slipped beyond reach, the unconscious Mind rarely rests.
+Even in its dreams it spends its time grinding dutifully away at the material and psychic problems of existence.
+Meanwhile, the muscular Tyrant slumbered in a shroud of animal skins, safe from the chill of the primal night.

 This long spiraling climb through the millennia has not only been the story of these boon companions learning to get what they wanted from a hostile environment.
 It has also been the chronicle of the dramatic explosion of a specialized human activity–the newly fashioned power to reflect, to analyze and to anticipate, all on a scale far beyond that possessed by those cousins of ours who never made it out of the seas or out of the trees.

-It must have been some goddy, body wildness, perhaps some mistake in the transmission of instructions sent to multiplying embryonic cells, that caused the first eruptions in the size of the cranium and in the mass of the prefrontal neocortex.
+It must have been some goddy, body wildness, perhaps some mistake in the transmission of instructions sent to multiplying embryonic cells, that caused the first eruptions in the size of the cranium, as well as in the mass of the prefrontal neocortex.

-Whatever the cause, the Brain awoke to discover itself transformed.
-It had dynamoed its power by means of incredible electronic involutions, whereas the old, familiar physics of the Body–the line of the tendon, the lever of the hinged bone and musculature, the gyrating plasticity of the ball and socket– had remained fundamentally the same since the earliest days.
+Whatever the cause, the Mind awoke to discover itself transformed.
+It had dynamoed its power by means of incredible electronic involutions, whereas the old, wheezing, farting Body was stuck in the past: the line of the tendon, the lever of the hinged bone and musculature, the gyrating plasticity of the ball and socket.
+These have remained fundamentally the same since the earliest days.

 Like a maturing child, Brain at last began to grow up.
-And as it began to pile up the memic stones of its cultures, it could for the very first time begin to see its wheezing, bruisable Parent with new eyes.
+And as it began to pile up the memic stones of its cultures, it could for the very first time begin to see its defecating, brusable Parent with new eyes.

-But the memes fashioned by this on-board computer did not counter the conservative force of DNA.
+But the memes fashioned by this on-board computer did not yet counter the conservative commandments of DNA.
 The culture it produced could at times “consult…but [could not] effectively challenge the Oracle residing within the epigenetic rules” (Ibid, 359).

 “The Lord created me at the beginning of his work…Ages ago I was set up…When there were no depths I was brought forth…I was beside him…rejoicing before him always…and delighting in the sons of men…” (Prov.
 8.22-31).